antoniogit/TSP-api/README.md

-# TSP-api use heuristic methods to compare different routing algortithms.
+# TSP-api uses uses different heuristic methods(AI) and a baseline system to route a fleet of drivers in London.
+Each endpoint has the purpose of routing the drivers to all the customers and return to the warehouse as fast as possible.
+Endpoint V1 is proven to be the most efficient.